microsoft/vscode-docs/blogs/2023/11/13/vscode-copilot-smarter.md

 We use natural language to ask the `workspace` agent "what service class do I use to get the current ICodeEditor".
 From there, the agent does the following to get just the right amount of context to send to the LLM:

-* The vscode repo is already indexed by the [GitHub Search Blackbird service]( https://github.blog/2023-02-06-the-technology-behind-githubs-new-code-search).
+* The vscode repo has been indexed by the [GitHub Search Blackbird service]( https://github.blog/2023-02-06-the-technology-behind-githubs-new-code-search).
 The `@workspace` agent uses this index as a tool to tap into the repository knowledge graph.
 The `@workspace` agent runs a semantic search that returns relevant code snippets and meta data.
 GitHub search service has indexed the top 10K GitHub repositories, with plans to add more.

 * The next tool that the `@workspace` agent uses is the lexical text search over the local index to find extra code such as local, uncommitted changes, and the conversation history.

 * Then `@workspace` uses the final tool - VS Code"s language intelligence to add crucial details like function signatures, parameters, and even in-line documentation.

-All of these pieces of context are ranked, sliced, and summarized by the `@workspace`` agent and then sent off to the LLM to answer the question.
+All of these pieces of context are ranked, sliced, and summarized by the `@workspace` agent and then sent off to the LLM to answer the question.

 Because we have all of the necessary context, the `@workspace` agent can answer the kinds of questions that developers are much more likely to ask.
 For example, questions that pertain to how different parts of the code interact: